dominikj111/JigsawFlow/best-practices.md

 - Better performance through local data access
 - Increased system resilience and fault tolerance

-### Module Independence Principle
+### Component Independence Principle

-Modules must never directly depend on other modules.
-Any shared functionality must be unified into a single module.
+Components must never directly depend on other components.
+Any shared functionality must be unified into a single component.

 **Strict Requirements:**

-- **No Inter-Module Dependencies**: Modules cannot directly reference or import other modules **Shared Functionality Guidance**: If modules need shared functionality, prefer extracting it into a separate shared module or refactor boundaries.
+- **No Inter-Component Dependencies**: Components cannot directly reference or import other components **Shared Functionality Guidance**: If components need shared functionality, prefer extracting it into a separate shared component or refactor boundaries.
 Avoid tight coupling; prefer interfaces and graceful degradation
   **Communication Flexibility**: Use the DI registry, event-driven messaging, channels, IPC, or other appropriate mechanisms—no single method is prescribed
-- **Interface-Based Coupling**: Modules depend only on traits/interfaces, never concrete implementations
+- **Interface-Based Coupling**: Components depend only on traits/interfaces, never concrete implementations

 **Enforcement Guidelines:**

-- Analyze module boundaries during design to prevent dependency coupling
+- Analyze component boundaries during design to prevent dependency coupling
-- Refactor shared code into common modules rather than creating dependencies
+- Refactor shared code into common components rather than creating dependencies
-- Use composition over inheritance to avoid module coupling
+- Use composition over inheritance to avoid component coupling
-- Design modules as completely self-contained units
+- Design components as completely self-contained elements

 ### Facade Pattern for External Dependencies